4 strategic hiring tips for fast-growing start-ups

 “Then we would request videos.
 We decided to do this because we’re doing tons of interviews.
 When we calculated the time on that, it was a huge waste.
 Because we’re constantly reviewing and optimising how we use our time, we said ‘OK, what if instead of us 13 doing 30 interviews, we do 30 videos, and out of them we choose five?’
 So we created the questions and the flow for that.
 We have again, very intentionally, five standard questions and these cannot be changed by a role.
 They are standard because the video stage is purely to see ‘Will they match culturally?'”

 “From the videos, we then invite them to do an interview.
 If the person makes it through that stage, we go to what’s called the task stage.
 Everything is done purely via [online] chat.
 Because our work is remote, we want to evaluate how good they behave in that environment.
 They’re given a task in a Word doc.
 There is no video, no audio, so that we can see how they ask questions, how quickly they understand things, if they can communicate with us.
 They’re given two to three days, which is a paid period.
 If we believe in what they’ve done, that’s the stage where we then negotiate.

 “What’s great is by doing this – as we call it – ‘performance recruitment’, at the stage when the person decides to join, we literally just change their email and HipChat and they’re ready to start working with us.”

 The next person you bring in will continuously define your culture and business.
 Be strategic about who you need, starting from who you are, plan way ahead, and constantly refine your practices as you go.
 Feeling overwhelmed?
 Use a platform to support your growth ambition.

 From employer branding, job board posting, talent sourcing, to applicant tracking, online platforms can help you streamline your hiring efforts.

-Recruitee helps fast-growing business organise the entire hiring workflow and facilitates the team’s collaboration on hiring.
-You can sign up here to test it.
+This article was written in association with Recruitee, which helps fast-growing business organise the entire hiring workflow and facilitates the team’s collaboration on hiring.